lvrtl/markdown-cv/index.md

 # Laura Rintoul

-Software Engineer with a First Class Master's in Phyics
+Software Engineer with a First Class Master's in Phsyics

 <div id="webaddress">
 <a href="laurarintoul63@gmail.com">laurarintoul63@gmail.com</a>